 UTILITIES - water, sewer, electric, gas, communications, vaults, cabinets, meters, and etcetera (PERMANENT)

-Aerial: Utilities installed above ground may be crossing and/or running parallel within highway ROW.
+Aerial and Overhead: Utilities installed above ground may be crossing and/or running parallel within highway ROW.

-Underground: Utilities and facilities that are installed underground and related to an underground utility.
-Includes abandonment.
+Underground: Utilities and facilities that are installed underground and related to an underground utility. (vaults, pedestals, cabinets) Includes abandonment.